-Child Abuse or Neglect Charges in Las Vegas
+Child Abuse Attorney Las Vegas - Criminal Defense

 The Child Abuse Prevention and Treatment Act (CAPTA) is a federal law that requires the states to institute laws protecting children from child abuse and neglect.
 If you are being accused of child abuse, then it is critical that you seek legal advice immediately.
 When arrested or accused of child abuse in Las Vegas or Clark County, Nevada, a criminal defense attorney can explain and protect your rights in these cases.

 Often hiring an attorney at the earliest stage of the case can prevent an unjust prosecution.
 Your attorney can provide exculpatory evidence to the investigating officers before they make a determination.
 Also in the early stages of the case, your attorney can contact the prosecutor to discuss the case before any filing decision has been made.
 Make sure all avenues of fighting the charges are available in your case.